rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 Note that the **document order** is a total node order and as such refers to a doctree's trace of nodes.
 One should neither confuse that description with the node order of the "unordered doctree", nor with the node order of the "ordered doctree".
-The latter two are still partial node orders.
+The latter two are still in general partial node orders.

 <!-- ======================================================================= -->
 ## ordered vs. unordered/simple tree